Micheal Myers is my boogeyman.

-With the new film being released it seemed like the perfect time to revisit what I’ve long-considered my favourite horror film.
+With a new Halloween being release it seemed like the perfect time to revisit what I’ve long-considered my favourite horror film.
 Looking at it with older eyes, it’s an unavoidable fact that by today’s standards this is an extremely tame horror film.
 Nevertheless, there are plenty of well-crafted and chilling moments to balance out the weaker aspects.

 Positives!
 Even early in his career Carpenter understood how to build a mood.
 The tension mounts as the story unfolds, punctuated by sharp spikes in the score, which by itself is one of the biggest positives and unforgettable.
 The film takes a friendly, safe looking neighbourhood and undercuts it with a sense of dread.
 Through the voyeuristic gaze of our killer, his breath is the only clue that he’s human at all.

 The Shape is at his most chilling when he’s simply standing still.
 Partially behind a bush, a car, or in among fluttering white sheets, he’s a menacing sight.
 The white mask is ridiculously simple but leads to an uncanny effect of him being not quite human.

 Jamie Lee Curtis performs decently in her film debut, with her character’s straight laced ways seemingly being her salvation.
 I’m really looking forward to how the new film deals with the ramifications of the night he came home.
 Donald Pleasance is the Obi-Wan of the piece; a wiser, seasoned actor lending to some gravitas to proceedings.